ForModLabUHel/forClimate/README_mottiprebas.md

 >[!NOTE]
 >Currently each Motti initialization file can have one site only.

-Simulation result files are based on user defined template file names given for Motti stand data (the option *-s*), Motti model trees (the option *-t*) and Prebas coefficients (the option *-c*).
+Simulation result files are based on user defined template file names (including directory paths) given for Motti stand data (the option *-s*), Motti model trees (the option *-t*) and Prebas coefficients (the option *-c*).
 They will appear in their respective directories and named after simulation steps.
 For example *prebascoeff/PrebasCoeff_5-10.txt* contains coefficients for Motti for the simulation step 5 to 10.
 Directory hierarchy for the simulation results starting from the main directory will be created programatically.

 The option *-r 2* defines climatic region in Finland (7 in total) and the option *-w 1* selects the climate scenario (4 in total).